acdha/webtoolbox/README.rst

 receiving a nice HTML report and, optionally, also validating page contents as well.

-Run `red_spider.py --help` to see the available options.
-Key features include the ability to skip media and save lists of URLs for use with tools like `wk-bench` or `tornado-bench`.
+Run ``red_spider.py --help`` to see the available options.
+Key features include the ability to skip media and save lists of URLs for use with tools like ``wk-bench`` or ``tornado-bench``.

 log_replay
 ----------

-If you need to replace webserver log files at something approximating realtime, `log_replay` is your friend.
-It uses Tornado's non-blocking HTTP client (based on pycurl - at some point it would be good to refactor down to just that) to fetch all of the URLs but will sleep any time it's too far ahead of the simulated virtual time.
+If you need to replace webserver log files at something approximating realtime, ``log_replay`` is your friend.
+It uses Tornado's non-blocking HTTP client to fetch all of the URLs but will sleep any time it's too far ahead of the simulated virtual time.

-Run `log_replay.py --help` to see the available options
+Run ``log_replay.py --help`` to see the available options

 tornado-bench
 -------------